Quick Answer

 What is a good attrition rate for a call center?

 A good attrition rate for a call center is under 15% annually.
 Rates between 15% and 25% are considered manageable but still carry significant replacement costs.
-Anything above 30% signals structural problems with hiring, management, compensation, or culture that need attention.
-The location and model matter too: nearshore Caribbean operations regularly achieve 15% to 25%, while offshore and high-pressure domestic centers often run 30% to 50% or higher.
+Anything above the QATC global average of 30 to 45 percent signals structural problems with hiring, management, compensation, or culture that need attention.
+Location and model matter too: Caribbean nearshore on well-managed dedicated programs tends to track below the global average, while ContactBabel cites offshore voice floors at 45% to 60% and high-pressure domestic centers often run higher.

 Attrition Is Not Inevitable